 UK only participates in the Home Payment (Plan B) option.

-This means you pay your regular tuition and fees directly to UK (out-of-state students continue to pay their non-resident rate) at the same time as you normally pay your UK tuition.
+This means you pay your regular tuition and fees directly to UK (out-of-state students continue to pay their non-resident rate) in the same way and the same timeframe as you normally pay your UK tuition.

-You pay any course-specific, accommodation, and meal plan and any other fees (such as orientation, NSE program fee, parking fees) listed on the institution’s page on the NSE website directly to the host institution.
+You pay any course-specific fees, accommodation, meal plan and other fees (such as orientation, NSE program fee, parking fees) listed on the institution’s page on the NSE website directly to the host institution.

 You will receive two bills - one from UK for tuition and fees, and one from your host institution for accommodation, meal plan and any other fees.